 Save the file with a name and append the .bat file extension – eg; SFC_DISM_scan.bat

 Repeatedly run the batch file with admin privilege (right-click the saved file and select Run as Administrator from the context menu) until it reports no errors – at which point you can now restart your PC and see if the option has been restored.

-If the “Sign in with local account instead” option is still not available, then you can perform a Windows 10 in-place repair upgrade.
+If the “Sign in with local account instead” option is still not available, then you can perform a Windows In-place repair upgrade.
 This procedure will retain all your installed apps, personalized settings, and personal files/documents – but will replace any corrupt or damaged system files with fresh copies.

 In the case of no Local User Account is listed in the User Accounts applet, that means the account hasn’t been created.
 So, you’ll need to create a Local User Account.
 Alternatively, you can create a new Local User Account in Windows 10 via the Computer Management snap-in console.

 - In the window, click the chevron on Local Users and Groups to collapse the section.
 Click Users.